 Priority vector programs for the Rockhampton Regional Council, based on sustainable control, are also set out.

-Vector management incorporates two main areas, mosquitoes and other animals/insects that are vectors for disease or impact on human health, lifestyle and amenity.
+Vector Management incorporates three main areas mosquitoes, rats and mice and other pests.
+These animals are vectors of disease or impact on human health, lifestyle and amenity.

 Mosquitoes